First published Feb 16, 2010 and updated as photos are sent in.

 Photo Credit: Sonja Schlandt

+Are Minks a different breed than Ragdolls?
+No, Minks are not a different breed.
+They are legitimate Ragdoll cats and direct descendants of the very first Ragdoll cats ever bred.
 This makes their bloodline extremely important for preserving the genetic pool of the Ragdoll breed.
-They display superior physical characteristics – they have a thicker and smoother coat, aqua eyes, and their kittens are born with colored fur.
+In addition, they display superior physical characteristics – they have a thicker and smoother coat and aqua eyes, and their kittens are born with colored fur.

-Minks have aqua eyes, which is a combination of blue and green, while traditional Ragdolls have full-on blue eyes.
-Then, you should compare the softness and smoothness of the fur.
-Minks have a much smoother fur than traditional Ragdoll cats, which is similar to mink fur.
+How can you tell a Mink Ragdoll apart from a traditional Ragdoll cat?
+The primary factor that can help you tell the difference between a Mink Ragdoll and a traditional Ragdoll cat is the color of the eyes.
+Minks have aqua eyes, a combination of blue and green, while traditional Ragdolls have full-on blue eyes.
+Then, it would help if you compared the softness and smoothness of the fur.
+Minks have much smoother fur than traditional Ragdoll cats, similar to mink fur.

-12 weeks old ti 1.5 years old
+12 weeks old to 1.5 years old

 Photo Credit: Sasha Aaron

+Can you have Ragdoll cats that are 1/2 Mink?
 No, you can’t.
 There are several variations within the Ragdoll breed, from a genetic standpoint.
 A cat can be considered a Mink Ragdoll only if the cat has the cbcs gene, in which case that cat is 100% Mink.
+A traditional Ragdoll cat from Mink Ragdoll parents has no higher genetic value than one from traditional Ragdoll parents.

+Can you get traditional Ragdolls by breeding two Mink Ragdoll cats?
+Yes, you can.
+When two Mink Ragdoll cats are bred, both the parents possess the cbcs gene, which is specific for this bloodline.
 However, genetic statistics relay that this gene will only be transmitted as it is to 50% of the litter.
 25% of the litter will have the genetic markings of a traditional Ragdoll cat – the cscs gene.

+Do Mink Ragdolls have blue eyes?
 No, they usually do not.
-Mink Ragdolls usually have aqua eyes, which is a combination of blue and green.
+Mink Ragdolls usually have aqua eyes, a combination of blue and green.
 Some say that their eyes look like the Caribbean Sea.
-There are minks that keep the blue eyes they are born with.
+Some minks keep the blue eyes they are born with.
 Minks are the only variation to display this eye color, which sets them apart from the rest of the Ragdoll cats.

 Photo Credit: Krista Janes

+Can you tell the Mink Ragdoll cats in a litter?
 Yes, you can.
-While other variations of the breed might be more difficult to spot early on, Mink Ragdoll kittens have a unique characteristic – they are born with colored fur, while all the other Ragdoll cats are born with full white coats.
+While other variations of the breed might be more difficult to spot early on, Mink Ragdoll kittens have a unique characteristic – they are born with colored fur.
+In contrast, all the other Ragdoll cats are born with full white coats.
+This way, it is easier to spot the Minks in the litter.

 Photo Credit: Kristy Marson